ajmcf52/chitchat/dev_notes/diary.md

 If and when we finish this task tomorrow, we will simply return back to the aforementioned ordered list of things that need to be in place for Bob to join Alice. _JoinRoomWorker_ will need to be fleshed out at some point.
 Perhaps that is the next chunk we will look flesh out.

+Another ~2hrs of development time were put in here.

 Until next time.